jennyfothergill/getting-started/wiki/pages/Brand_New_Chromebook_from_the_Box.md

 In this guide, we will activate developer mode on the machine, remove the write protection from the boot loader, and install a Linux operating system (GalliumOS) onto the machine.

 If you already have GalliumOS on your Chromebook - you're in the wrong place!
-Check [[Previously Used Chromebook With GalliumOS]] to find out how to set up your account and the programs you need to work in the cme-lab.
+Check [Creating a New Chromebook User Profile](Creating_a_New_Chromebook_User_Profile.md) to find out how to set up your account and the programs you need to work in the cme-lab.

 ## Check the Chromebook Works Correctly